lalith-balasubramaniam/FIFA_23_Player_Analysis/README.md

      ```

 2. **Run the Notebook**:
-   - Open `Lalithcode.ipynb` in Jupyter Notebook or JupyterLab.
+   - Open `Fifa23_analysis.ipynb` in Jupyter Notebook or JupyterLab.
    - Follow along with the code cells to reproduce the analysis and models.

 3. **Data Source**: